 It’s probably not the first time you’ve heard this, but choosing a college is a huge decision.
 It’s where you’ll spend the next several years; the courses you take will pave the way toward your career; and the people around you will become classmates, colleagues, and friends.
-As you leave high school and prepare for the future, “you’ll want to surround yourself with likeminded individuals,” says Shaun Moore, an admissions representative at Full Sail University.
+As you leave high school and prepare for the future, you’ll want to surround yourself with like-minded individuals.
 So, how do you find your tribe?
 How do you know which college will set you up for success?

-Find out if a school ranks well in your preferred field of study, and then visit the college to get a glimpse of what’s happening inside the classroom, lab, or studio.
-“Figure out what type of learner you are to see if the degree program you’re interested in lends itself more to a hands-on approach or something more self-directed.
+Find out if a school ranks well in your preferred field of study, and then visit the college to get a glimpse of what’s happening inside the classrooms, labs, or studios.
+Identify what type of learner you are to see if the degree program you’re interested in lends itself more to a hands-on approach or something more self-directed.

 Know that there are other factors that matter beyond the classroom: You may want a school with a large student body or one rich with social activities.
 Or you may want to go somewhere smaller, with a more close-knit campus life.
 You may not like cold weather and want to be somewhere where the winters aren’t rough.
 You may want to stay close to home – or go far away.
-Making a simple pros and cons list can help weigh some or all these factors, says Roth for US News & World Report.
+Making a simple pros and cons list can help weigh some or all these factors.

 Everybody has different priorities and goals – thinking about the above factors can help when making a decision, but don’t be afraid to seek out the advice of admissions and career counselors too.
 They can help answer any other questions you may have.

 - Financial Aid

 - Business Intelligence

 - Game Development

 - City Guides